The Smell of Reeves and Mortimer: Characters

-An eccentric folk duo, possibly spoofing the style of Foster & Allen.
+An eccentric folk duo, possibly spoofing the style of Foster & Allen, both named Dermot.
 Both wear tight polo necks.
-Dermot Mulligan (Vic) has breasts, presumably due to an incident with hormone replacement pills, while Dermot O'Hare (Bob) has a big beard.
+Mulligan (Vic) has breasts, presumably due to an incident with hormone replacement pills, while O'Hare (Bob) has a big beard.
 They sing songs such as "Frustrated By Weeds" and "My Rose Has Left Me," the latter about O'Hare's ex-wife Rose, a bald woman who went "to Kenya with the bloke from Allied Carpets."
-They have released ground breaking albums, such as The Onion Ring, Moods, Coffee Break, Pancake Day and Tittybiscuits and are well known for their instrumental cover versions of popular songs.
+They have released groundbreaking albums, such as The Onion Ring, Moods, Coffee Break, Pancake Day and Tittybiscuits, and are well known for their instrumental cover versions of popular songs such as When a Child is Born and Brimful of Asha.
 After several years away from the limelight, Mulligan and O'Hare appeared in episodes of Shooting Stars in 2010, and in 2014 they appeared on The Life of Rock with Brian Pern.